Table of contents

 • The exam will be two hours long.

 • The exam will be open-note.
-This means you will be allowed to bring four pages of handwritten or printed A4 notes with you to the exam room - these can be double-sided.
+This means you will be allowed to bring some number (TBD) of handwritten or printed A4 notes with you to the exam room - these can be double-sided.
 You will not be allowed to access the unit lecture notes or any other resources, and you will not be allowed to work with others.

-• Non-programmable calculators are allowed, although you probably won’t need one.
+• Non-programmable calculators are allowed.
 Programmable calculators are not allowed.

 • The exam will be divided into two sections.